lethek/FFmpeg.Loader/README.md

 [![NuGet Stats](https://img.shields.io/nuget/v/FFmpeg.Loader.svg)](https://www.nuget.org/packages/FFmpeg.Loader)
 [![Build & Publish](https://github.com/lethek/FFmpeg.Loader/actions/workflows/dotnet.yml/badge.svg)](https://github.com/lethek/FFmpeg.Loader/actions/workflows/dotnet.yml)

 FFmpegLoader will find and load FFmpeg libaries with the [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen) bindings.
-It provides a simple and customizable way of doing this, cross-platform.
+It's goal is to provide a simple and customizable way of doing this, cross-platform.

 This library was designed for use with [FFmpeg.Native](https://github.com/quamotion/ffmpeg-win32) as a more flexible alternative to FFmpeg.Native's tooling for finding FFmpeg libs.
 However please note, FFmpeg.Native is unnecessary if FFmpeg libraries have been installed elsewhere (it's just a convenient method of distributing the binaries with your application): just point this project's FFmpegLoader at the appropriate directory if it can't find the binaries on its own.